opentofu/tofu-ls/docs/USAGE.md

 KDE [Kate editor](https://kate-editor.org/) supports LSP and is user configurable.

-- Install the `terraform-ls` package (or the equivalent package name appropriate to your distro)
+- Install the `tofu-ls` package (or the equivalent package name appropriate to your distro)
 - Open Kate configuration (Settings Menu -> `Configure` Kate or Kate -> `Preferences` on macOS)
 - Select *LSP Client* in the left pane
 - Select *User Server Settings* tab